Is It Normal to Have Brown Discharge While on Birth Control Pills?

 9. Pap Smear

 The pap smear is a cervical smear test performed on women to check for cervical cancer.
 It involves using a speculum to open the vagina and scraping tissue from the outer opening of the cervix to examine it for cancerous or pre-cancerous cells.
 In some women, the scraping can cause light bleeding for a few days.
-This bleeding can appear as a brown discharge.
+This bleeding can appear as brown discharge.
+However, the chances of cervical pre-cancerous and cancerous lesions causing brown discharge are rare.

 Tips to Deal With Brown Discharge

 - Backup Contraception: Use a backup method of contraception for a while after you start taking the pills.
 This is to make absolutely sure that the dosage is correct for you and the pills are working.
-Taking birth control pills with low dosage of hormones in them may lead to brown discharge.
+Taking birth control pills with a low dosage of hormones in them may lead to brown discharge.
 Furthermore, you will be at the risk of getting pregnant if you do not use backup options like condoms or spermicide.

 - Consult a Doctor: If the brown discharge continues and does not disappear on its own, consult a doctor immediately.